-Steve Gibson is an interactive media artist, electronic musician, interface designer, and media art curator with a practice that spans many disciplines.
-He is currently Associate Professor in Innovative Digital Media at Northumbria University, Newcastle.
-Steve has also had immediately publicly facing roles as Curator and Director for the Media Art event Interactive Futures from 2002-07, and as Co-owner of Limbic Media Corporation from 2007-14.
+Steve Gibson is an interactive media artist, audio-visual performer and Associate Professor in Innovative Digital Media at Northumbria University, Newcastle.
 He is primarily interested in transdisciplinary collaborations between art, design and computing, and has concentrated his research work on tactile and physical interfaces and applications that enable a healthier relationship with technology.
-He works as lead-beta tester of the Gesture and Media System motion-tracking system, and has produced a number of significant body-based pieces using this technology.
+He works as lead-beta tester of the Gesture and Media System motion-tracking system and has produced a number of significant body-based pieces using this technology.
+Steve has also had immediately publicly facing roles as Curator and Director for the Media Art event Interactive Futures (2002-07), and as Co-owner and Creative Director of a media company Limbic Media Corporation (2007-14).

 Links